Cody2333/koa-swagger-decorator/README.md

     display: {
       defaultModelsExpandDepth: 4, // The default expansion depth for models (set to -1 completely hide the models).
       defaultModelExpandDepth: 3, // The default expansion depth for the model on the model-example section.
-      docExpansion: 'list', // Controls the default expansion setting for the operations and tags.
+      docExpansion: "list", // Controls the default expansion setting for the operations and tags.
-      defaultModelRendering: 'model' // Controls how the model is shown when the API is first rendered.
+      defaultModelRendering: "model", // Controls how the model is shown when the API is first rendered.
-    }
+    },
-  }
+  },
-})
+});
 // map all static methods at Test class for router
 // router.map(Test);